A Brief Biography

 Within his school of Lotus Nei Gong, Damo now teaches primarily the Yang system of Taijiquan from within the Huang Xingxian method to new students.
 More advanced practitioners progress into the Zhaolin methods whilst only close students have the option of learning the Hunyuan system due to the painstaking amount of time it can take to teach the style.
 The other systems of Taijiquan that Damo studied in China have since faded from his practice and only serve to have influenced the internal mechanics present within his own body.
 Damo now focuses on the Yang systems with an emphasis upon health preservation and self-cultivation.

 Wushu, Wrestling and Gong Fu

 Between Damo’s stays with internal masters, he also explored various external methods as well in order gain a rounder understanding of martial arts training in general.
 He spent periods of time in Wushu schools in Shandong province, Chengdu and Yangshuo.
 He studied Wing Chun in the West, qualifying to teacher status in the Yip Man lineage and also spending time training in Hong Kong.
 In Beijing, Damo learnt Chinese wrestling or Shuai Jiao as well as San Da fighting, these studies were furthered in Shandong province with coach Peng and a few other teachers.
-These practices, along with a solid grounding in Chang Quan, are no longer a major aspect of Damo’s training but he has taken their influence and combined them with the western boxing, wrestling and ground fighting he has studied to develop a well rounded combative system that many of his martial arts students study in order to understand combat as a whole.
+These practices, along with a solid grounding in Chang Quan, are no longer a major aspect of Damo’s training but he has taken their influence and combined them with the western boxing, wrestling and ground fighting he has studied to understand Gong Fu as a whole.
+These days, Damo does not focus on fighting methods in his teachings though many of his students use his methods and expertise to help develop their own fighting skill.